Cleber-Severo/Cleber-Severo/README.md

  ### My name is Cléber and Welcome to my GitHub! 👋

 I'm a Front-End developer working constantly on getting better every single day.
-I also have some cool projects posted here, check my repositories bellow!!
+I also have some cool projects avaliable here, check my repositories bellow!!

 I'm open to suggestions and feedbacks, contact me via my social links.